ChristophGmeiner/NDDE3_DataWarehouse_AWS/README.md

 Also all necessary tables are created in there.
 This commands of this script are used in later scripts.

 #### create_tables.py
-Creates all necessary tables in AWS Redshift (based on sql_queries.py)
+Drop and (Re-)Creates all necessary tables in AWS Redshift (based on sql_queries.py)

 #### etl.py
+Inserts json data from a AWS S3 bucket into the newly created tables.

 #### s3_inspect.ipynb
 This notebook shows a possible way to inspect the contents of S3 buckets.

+#### RunScripts.sh
+Full ETL script, drops, (Re)Creates and inserts data.